gravitational/teleport/docs/4.2/features/ssh_pam.md

 some additional environment variables that Teleport sets (see the `pam_script.so` example for those) to use additional identity metadata in the user creation process.

-You can either add `pam_exec.so` to your existing PAM stack for your application or write a new one for Teleport.
-In this example we'll write a new one to simplify how to use `pam_exec.so` with Teleport.
+You can either add `pam_exec.so` to the existing PAM stack for your application or write a new one for Teleport.
+In this example, we'll write a new one to simplify how to use `pam_exec.so` with Teleport.

-Start by creating a file `/etc/pam.d/teleport` with the following contents.
+Start by creating a file `/etc/pam.d/teleport` with the following contents:

 ```bash
 account   required   pam_exec.so /etc/pam-exec.d/teleport_acct
 session   required   pam_motd.so
 ```

+!!!
+Note

-Note the inclusion of `pam_motd.so` under the session facility.
-While `pam_motd.so` is not required for user creation, Teleport requires a module set for both the account and session facility to work.
+      Pay attention to the inclusion of `pam_motd.so` under the `session` facility.
+While `pam_motd.so` is not required for user creation, Teleport requires at least one module to be set under both the `account` and `session` facilities for it to work.

-Next create the script that will be run by `pam_exec.so` like below.
+Next, create the script that will be run by `pam_exec.so` like below.
 This script will check if the user passed in `PAM_USER` exists and if it does not, it will create it.
 Any error from useradd will be written to `/tmp/pam.error`.